rousan/vector.svg/README.md

 ##### Custom Events

-You can also use your own events.
+You can also use your own custom events.
 You can add, remove and emit your own events.
 For this case the listener will receive a `window.CustomEvent` object when fired.

 Simply add an event listener for your custom event: